 Encourage homebuyers, especially first-time homebuyers and homebuyers with no credit history or a marginal credit standing, to attend credit-counseling classes.
 Buyers who are educated about the basics of consumer credit and mortgage loans are less likely to be tricked by unscrupulous lenders.
 They will be more likely to shop around for the lender and the mortgage that best meets their needs.
-Lists of counseling services in Wisconsin appear at the following links:
+Find Wisconsin counseling services below:

 Financial Literacy Information for Consumers

-Additional credit reports and credit scores will cost $9.50.
-When these reports are ordered online with a credit card, the consumer generally will receive the report ordered immediately and this is by far the method preferred by these companies.
-Some of these companies will allow some reports and scores to be ordered by telephone or mail, which will take longer before you receive your information.
+Additional credit reports and scores cost $9.50.
+When these reports are ordered online with a credit card, the consumer generally will receive the report immediately; this is the method preferred by these companies.
+Some will allow some reports and scores to be ordered by telephone or mail, which will take longer before receiving the desired information..

-- Consumers can obtain their FICO credit scores and credit reports from Fair Isaac company
+- Consumers can obtain their FICO credit scores and credit reports from www.myfico.com.

 - Targeting minority neighborhoods, especially long-time homeowners.

 - Seeking out homeowners who are vulnerable because of medical, credit card or other consumer debt.

 - Frequent, unnecessary refinancing with no benefit to the borrower.

 - Basing the amount of the loan on the borrower's equity in the property, rather than on his or her ability to pay.